paulkazusek/std_format_cheatsheet/README.md

 ### What is std::format?

-The std::format is a text formatting library, which offers a safe and extensible alternative to the printf family of functions.
+The std::format (since C++20) is a text formatting library, which offers a safe and extensible alternative to the printf family of functions.
 It is intended to complement the existing C++ I/O streams library and reuse some of its infrastructure such as overloaded insertion operators for user-defined types.

 ## Table of Contents